 Steps to fix:

-• Click on the page link to open that page in a browser
+1. Click on the page link to open that page in a browser.

-Explanation: Sometimes a link is added to a page and you forget to specify where the link is going to.
-When ends up happening is that a web visitor will click the link and it will refresh the page exactly where they were.
+Explanation: Sometimes a link is added to a page and you forget to specify where the link is going.
+Without a link specified, when a web visitor clicks the link it will refresh the page to exactly where they just were.
 This is confusing for the visitor, and is also an accessibility violation.
-Urls should always be defined for every link.
+URLs should always be specified for every link.

 Steps to fix: